NGoochi/NewsHub-backend/IMPLEMENTATION_SUMMARY.md

 ## ✅ Summary of Changes

-All three new import endpoints have been successfully implemented according to the Backend Implementation Guide.
+All three new import endpoints have been successfully implemented according to the Backend Implementation Guide, with additional improvements to NewsAPI integration including dynamic pagination and enhanced debugging capabilities.

 ### 1. Database Changes
 - ✅ Added `pdf` to `InputMethod` enum in Prisma schema